abiswas3/VeloBall/README.md

 # Title to be defined

-  A mathematics podcast inspired by Gerain Thomas and Luke Rowe's Watts Occurring.
+  A mathematics podcast inspired by Geraint Thomas and Luke Rowe's Watts Occurring.